bishopZ/next11-plus/README.md

 + Added an example of every major paradym in React: Reducer, Hooks, Component, Controlled input, Context API
 + Atomized the components

-+ Added Metadata for SEO
-+ Added all the favicon fields
++ Added Metadata for SEO, and the favicon fields, site.manifest

 + Upgraded ESLint to Typescript-ESLint with lots of custom rules for ease of use.
 + Added Stylelint for CSS Linting